cedadev/tdc_ogc_services_check/README.md

 ```

 ## Nagios + Slack scripts
 There are two scripts written for running in Nagios.
+They give an output
+message and the appropriate Nagios exit code depending on the outcome of the
-These also have
-capability for writing to a Slack channel given the correct Slack API hooks
+test.
+These also have capability for writing to a Slack channel given the
+correct Slack API hooks.

 Set the environment variable `CEDA_TDS_OGC_SCAN_CATALOG_URI` to configure the
 THREDDS catalogue to be queried.